On the Local Langlands Correspondences of DeBacker/Reeder and Reeder for $GL(\ell,F)$, where $\ell$ is prime: The positive depth correspondence of Reeder for , an arbitrary prime

 We may conjugate $\phi$ by an element of $\hat{G}$ so that $\phi(I_F) \subset \hat{T}$, and $\phi(\Phi) = \hat{\theta} f$, where $f \in \hat{N}$.
 Let $\hat{w}$ be the image of $f$ in $\hat{W}_o$, and let $w$ be the element of $W_o$ dual to $\hat{w}$.
 We say that the element $w$ is \emph{associated} to $\phi$.

 Set $\sigma = w \theta$ and suppose its action on $X$ has order $n$.
-From an above such Langlands parameter, Reeder defines a $\hat{T}$-conjugacy class of Langlands parameters in the exact same way as in the depth zero case.
+From an above such Langlands parameter, Reeder defines a $\hat{T}$-conjugacy class of Langlands parameters in the exact same way as in the depth-zero case.
 In particular, the element $\tau$ is defined in the same way.